nl2992/fourier-option-pricer/README.md

 $$\varphi_{\text{VG}}(u) = \left(1 - iu\theta\nu + \tfrac{1}{2}\sigma^2\nu u^2\right)^{-T/\nu}$$

 No ODEs, no branch cuts — a few lines of NumPy.
 This is one of the two models Carr and Madan use in their original paper to validate the FFT method, so we have exact reference prices to check against from day one.
-It's the right first test that the engine is wired up correctly.

 ---